Skip to main content

 Overview

-xPack GNU RISC-V Embedded GCC is a standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of GNU RISC-V Embedded GCC, intended for reproducible builds.
+xPack GNU RISC-V Embedded GCC is a standalone cross-platform (Windows, macOS, GNU/Linux) binary distribution of GNU RISC-V Embedded GCC, aimed at reproducible builds.

 GNU RISC-V Embedded GCC is the RISC-V cross-compiler variant of the GNU Compiler Collection, an open source project maintained by the Free Software Foundation.